mathisen99/Mbot/README.md

 - `!shutdown` Shuts down the bot, owner only.
 - `!nick <new_nickname>` Changes the bot's nickname, owner only.

+## Openai

+You can talk to the bot using the bots nickname and it will answer using the GPT-4o Model.
+This is still work in progress....

 ## API Keys

 For certain features, you will need to have API keys for YouTube, IMDb, and VirusTotal.
 These keys should be stored in a `.env` file or exported as environment variables.